Underworld-Geodynamics-Education/Cloud-Intro2Python/docs/index.md

 * <a href="/notebooks/Notebooks/Mapping"> Mapping </a> - Notebooks for the Mapping tutorial
 * <a href="/notebooks/Notebooks/SolveMathProblems"> Mathing </a> - Learn not to be nervous of mathematics through python
+* [Python Introduction Lessons](https://dansand.gitbooks.io/python/content/) - Day 1 and 2 of the course.